renelinden83/awesome-ai-tools/README.md

 - [DeepL Write](https://www.deepl.com/write) - AI writing tool that improves written communication.
 - [Headlinesai.pro](https://www.headlinesai.pro/) - This AI powered tool can help you in generating catchy and optimized headlines based on your content for multiple platforms like Youtube, Medium, Indie Hackers and Reddit.
 - [GPTLocalhost](https://gptlocalhost.com/demo/) - A local Word Add-in for you to use local LLM servers in Microsoft Word.
 Alternative to "Copilot in Word" and completely local.
+- [Rankpilot](https://rankpilot.i10x.ai) - Automated SEO tool that handles keyword research, generates optimized articles for SEO and GEO (generative engine optimization), publishes directly to Shopify or WordPress, and monitors performance in AI overviews, LLMs, and search engines.

 ### ChatGPT extensions